openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 HTTP/1.1 302 Found
 Location: https://server.example.com/authorize?
   response_type=code
-  &scope=openid_credential:healthCard
+  &scope=healthCard
   &client_id=s6BhdRkqt3
   &code_challenge=E9Melhoa2OwvFrEMTJguCHaoeK1t8URWbuGJSstw-cM
   &code_challenge_method=S256
   &redirect_uri=https%3A%2F%2Fclient.example.org%2Fcb
 ```

-If a scope `openid_credential:<credential-type>` and the `authorization_details` request parameter containing objects of type `openid_credential` are both present in a single request, the provider MUST interpret these individually.
+If a scope `<credential-type>` and the `authorization_details` request parameter containing objects of type `openid_credential` are both present in a single request, the provider MUST interpret these individually.
 However, if both request the same Credential type, than the Issuer MUST follow the request as given by the authorization details object.

 ### Additional Request Parameters